Ji-Hwan Bae Player Props: Pirates vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have a 6.70 team ERA that ranks last among all league pitching staffs.
+- The Athletics' 6.69 team ERA ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up the most home runs in baseball (101 total, 1.7 per game).
+- The Athletics surrender the most home runs in baseball (101 total, 1.6 per game).

-- Sears gets the start for the Athletics, his 12th of the season.
-He is 0-3 with a 4.37 ERA and 54 strikeouts in 59 2/3 innings pitched.
+- Kaprielian (0-6 with an 8.12 ERA and 38 strikeouts in 37 2/3 innings pitched) makes the start for the Athletics, his eighth of the season.

-- His most recent time out came on Wednesday against the Atlanta Braves, when the left-hander went six innings, surrendering one earned run while giving up four hits.
+- His last time out was on Wednesday against the Atlanta Braves, when the righty threw 4 2/3 innings, surrendering three earned runs while allowing five hits.

-- The 27-year-old has a 4.37 ERA and 8.1 strikeouts per nine innings across 11 games this season, while giving up a batting average of .237 to his opponents.
+- In 10 games this season, the 29-year-old has an 8.12 ERA and 9.1 strikeouts per nine innings, while allowing a batting average of .303 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.